 Biography Having written more than 40 titles, José Saramago was born in 1922 in a small village called Azinhaga.
 For his educational purposes the Palácio das Galveias, a public library in Lisbon, was a main upbringing source, and there he read everything he could night after night, till the closing time.
 "And it was there, all alone, with no help or advises, guided only by curiosity and the will of learning, that I developed and refined my taste for reading."
 He published his first novel in 1947.
 His choice for the title was A Viúva, but for editorial reasons it was changed to Terra do Pecado.
 Six years later, in 1953, he finished Claraboia (Skylight), published only after his death.
 In the late 50's he became responsible for the production department in Estúdios Cor, a publishing house, along with the translation work he performed since 1955 and later with the one of literary critic.
 He returns to the writing in 1966 with a poetry book, Os Poemas Possíveis.
 In 1971 he becomes a columnist in the daily evening newspaper Diário de Lisboa and in april 1975 he assumes the role of assistant director in the daily morning newspaper Diário de Notícias.
-In the beginning of 1976 he lives for guite a while in the small village of Lavre (Alentejo) in order to get enough documentation about the landless peasants.
-As a result, he writes the novel Levantado do Chão (Raised from the Ground), changing the traditional punctuation into the one that will characterize the way of writing his novelistic fiction.
-Until 2010, the year of his death in june 18, in Lanzarote island, José Saramago literally built a unique work in the portuguese and universal literature, from Memorial do Convento (Baltasar and Blimunda) to Caim (Cain), along with titles as O Ano da Morte de Ricardo Reis (The Year of the Death of Ricardo Reis), O Evangelho segundo Jesus Cristo (The Gospel according to Jesus Christ), Ensaio sobre a Cequeira (Blindness), Todos os Nomes (All the Names) or A Viagem do Elefante (The Elephant's Journey), translated all over the world.
+In early 1976 he settles himself in Lavre (Alentejo) in order to research about the landless peasants.
+As a result, he writes the novel Levantado do Chão (Raised from the Ground, changing the traditional punctuation into the one that will characterize the way of writing his novelistic fiction.
+Until 2010, the year of his death in june 18, in Lanzarote island, José Saramago literally built a unique work in the portuguese and universal literature, from Memorial do Convento (Baltasar and Blimunda) to Caim (Cain), along with titles as O Ano da Morte de Ricardo Reis (The Year of the Death of Ricardo Reis), O Evangelho segundo Jesus Cristo (The Gospel according to Jesus Christ), Ensaio sobre a Cegueira (Blindness), Todos os Nomes (All the Names) or A Viagem do Elefante (The Elephant's Journey), translated all over the world.
+José Saramago was awarded with the Camões Prize in 1995 and with the Nobel Prize for Literature in 1998.
 In 2007 was born this Foundation, carrying his name, whose main pledges are spreading literature, to defend human rights and environment issues, having as a guiding compass the Universal Declaration of the Human Rights.
 Since 2012 the Foundation's headoffice is housed in Casa dos Bicos, in Lisbon.
 José Saramago was awarded with the Camões Prize in 1995 and with the Nobel Prize for Literature in 1998.
+He died at his home in Lanzarote on June 18, 2010.
+His ashes are in Lisbon, under an olive tree in front of the headquarters of the Foundation that bears his name.